List of Pro Football Hall of Fame inductees: Inductees

 All 32 active NFL teams have at least one player in the Hall of Fame who played for their team at some point in that player's career, with the Houston Texans (Andre Johnson, class of 2024) and Jacksonville Jaguars (Tony Boselli, class of 2022) being the last two teams to gain representation.
 Ray Guy was the first full-time punter inducted (class of 2014), while Devin Hester was the first primary return specialist (class of 2024).
-As of 2024, both are the only honorees at their respective positions.
+As of 2026, both are the only honorees at their respective positions.

-The hall is not officially affiliated with the National Football League (NFL), although, as of 2022, all but one enshrinee, Billy Shaw, played in the NFL for at least a portion of his career.
+The hall is not officially affiliated with the National Football League (NFL), although, as of 2026, all but one enshrinee, Billy Shaw, played in the NFL for at least a portion of his career.
 In addition to Shaw, there are 37 other inductees who spent all or part of their careers in the American Football League that merged with the NFL.
 Shaw was the only player not to make the formal transition to the NFL, as he had retired the year before the merger.
 Three players, Red Grange, Ray Flaherty, Mike Michalske, played a portion of their career in the first American Football League from 1926.
 Ken Strong is the lone Hall of Fame inductee who played during the second iteration of the American Football League from 1936.
 Strong is also one of two Hall of Famers (the other being Sid Luckman) to play in the American Association.
 Fifteen inductees spent some of their playing career in the All-America Football Conference during the late 1940s.
 Five players played at least one year in the Ohio League, the predecessor to the NFL.
-Six players or coaches who spent part of their careers in the original incarnation of the United States Football League (USFL) have been inducted.
+Seven players or coaches who spent part of their careers in the original incarnation of the United States Football League (USFL) have been inducted.
 Two coaches (Marv Levy, Bud Grant), one administrator (Jim Finks), and five players (Warren Moon, Fred Biletnikoff, John Henry Johnson, Don Maynard, Arnie Weinmeister) who spent part of their careers in the Canadian Football League (CFL) have been inducted.
 Of these inductees, three have been or are scheduled to be inducted into the Canadian Football Hall of Fame: Marv Levy, Warren Moon and Bud Grant.
 Four players, Larry Csonka, Leroy Kelly, Don Maynard, and Paul Warfield, played a portion of their career in the short-lived World Football League.
 Fritz Pollard is the only player to play in the Anthracite League's only season.
-One player (Kurt Warner) and one owner (Pat Bowlen) made significant contributions in the Arena Football League; Warner and Art McNally are also the only NFL Europe/World League alumni in the Hall.
+One player (Kurt Warner) and one owner (Pat Bowlen) made significant contributions in the Arena Football League; Warner, Art McNally, and Adam Vinatieri are also the only NFL Europe/World League alumni in the Hall.
 Terrell Owens played one season of professional football in the Indoor Football League and, after his induction, played in Fan Controlled Football.
 Bill Walsh and Ken Stabler each played one season in the Continental Football League.